sathariels/sathariels.github.io/_projects/1_project.md

 ---

-Space Kinghts is a game built on Roblox platform .It's targeted to be released to end users by end of this year .My contribution was to build an Item shop for users to buy weapons.
+Space Kinghts is a game built on Roblox platform .It's targeted to be released to end users by end of this year 2023 .My contribution was to build an Item shop for users to buy weapons.
-I used the roblox studio platform in order to design the UX and UI component of the shop.
-I uploaded hundreds of animations, wrotes the requirements and utilized lua code to develop the features and did testing.
+I used the roblox studio platform in order to design the UX and User Interface component of the shop.
+I uploaded hundreds of animations, wrote the requirements and utilized lua code to develop the features and did testing.

 Below are some pictures of my work